 A corporation is not subject to the prepayment requirements for the first year that the corporation is required to file a return in Utah, if the corporation makes a payment on or before the due date (without extension) equal to or greater than the minimum $100. tax.

 All calendar year corporation prepayments are due April 15, June 15, September 15, and December 15.
 Fiscal year corporation due dates vary according to the beginning month of the tax year.
-Fiscal year corporations may refer to the prepayment chart on the inside back cover of the coupon book for specific due dates of each prepayment.

 Submit form TC-20L, Utah Application for Refund from a Corporation Loss Carryback, to claim any refund resulting from a Utah net loss carryback.
 Do not submit an amended return for the purpose of claiming a loss carryback refund.